-- Enter a numerical value directly, e.g. when determining the traverse range limit - Change a setting by pressing the ENT key, e.g. when setting program input - Change a setting via a selection window.
 If more than one possibility is available for a particular setting, you can superimpose a window listing all of the given possibilities by pressing the GOTO key.
-Select the desired setting directly by pressing the corresponding numerical key (to the left of the colon), or by using the arrow keys and then confirming with ENT.
-If you don't want to change the setting, close the window again with END
+Select the setting with the ENT key.
+If you don't want to change the setting, close the window again with END.